 To prevent serious damage to your system or your home, be sure to contact a qualified HVAC technician when you see signs of a condensate drain pipe clog.
 A clogged AC drain line is a fairly common cause of system malfunction, and is often an easy issue to fix for a qualified HVAC service tech.

-Also, you might be interested in visiting our AC maintenance page for additional information regarding how you can help ensure that your AC works as intended and potentially reduce the risk of other future system issues.
+Also, you might be interested in visiting our air conditioner repair page for additional information regarding how you can help ensure that your AC works as intended and potentially reduce the risk of other future system issues.

 Signs the AC Drain Line is Clogged

 As indoor air circulates through the evaporator coil, dust, dirt and other airborne particles can be trapped by moisture.
 Build-up of this debris can be carried off as condensate drains from the coil.
 Over time, it can become trapped in your condensate drain line, causing blockage.
 As a preventative measure, many HVAC technicians will inspect and clear debris from the AC condensate drain during your annual maintenance tune-up.
 If this service isn’t done regularly, you could potentially experience a clogging issue.

 A clogged AC drain line symptoms include: